 AUGUST 22nd 1770

-Seisia has a well-stocked general store, fuel is available – but no grog.
-In order to top up supplies we had to get to Bamaga a long 5km walk or hitch hike.
+An easy sail found us in Seisia that evening – a lovely, well- protected anchorage where we could refuel – ourselves and Poco – ready for the wilds of Arnhemland.
+Seisia had a well-stocked general store, fuel was available – but no grog.
+In order to top up our supplies, we needed to get to Bamaga – a long 5km walk or hitch hike.
 Luckily it was easy to get a lift.
-Restrictions apply and we were allowed one case of beer and one carton of wine each – hopefully this would last us the six weeks we had planned to get us to Darwin.
+Restrictions applied and we were allowed one case of beer and one carton of wine each – hopefully this would last us the six weeks we had planned to get us to Darwin.